-In the Office of Student Leadership and Engagement, we believe every student is capable of practicing leadership because it is not about a position or title; it is about the desire and drive to create positive change.
-We offer several opportunities that will equip you with the skills and tools needed to successfully practice leadership on campus and in the community.
+At UNCW, we believe every student is capable of practicing leadership because it is not about a position or title; it is about the desire and drive to create positive change.
+We offer workshops, retreats, and personalized coaching that will equip you with the skills and tools needed to successfully practice leadership on campus and in the community.
 Students interested in leadership development opportunities can find out about upcoming events on WaveLink at https://uncw.campuslabs.com/engage/organization/caic.

-- SERVE: Community Engagement is much more than a service hour requirement - we make it a priority to connect students with the community in a way that makes a positive impact for both the organizations and the volunteers.
-This can be through volunteer work (on campus, in Wilmington and in other cities like Atlanta, New Orleans, or Asheville), philanthropy projects (like donating a thanksgiving meal or holiday gifts), by donating blood (we host monthly drives with the American Red Cross).
+Community engagement is much more than a service hour requirement - we make it a priority to connect students with the community in a way that makes a positive impact for both the organizations and the volunteers.
+This can be through volunteer work (on campus, in Wilmington and in other cities like Atlanta, New Orleans, or Asheville), philanthropy projects (like donating a thanksgiving meal or holiday gifts), or by donating blood (we host monthly drives with the American Red Cross).
 Students interested in leadership development opportunities can find out about upcoming events on WaveLink at https://uncw.campuslabs.com/engage/organization/osle.

-- JOIN: Fraternities and Sororities are social organizations that can help personalize the college experience.
+Fraternities and Sororities are social organizations that can help personalize the college experience.
 Greek Life offers life-long friendships, leadership opportunities, scholastic support, and community engagement opportunities.
 Each type of organization recruits its members differently and at different times - contact us to learn more!
 Students interested in leadership development opportunities can find out about upcoming events on WaveLink at https://uncw.campuslabs.com/engage/organization/ofsl.

 Office of the Dean of Students